mohammadfiroozi/ESVersioningWeakSchema/README.md

 # ESVersioningWeakScheama
-Update event in Event Source Versioning
+Update event in Event Source Versioning.

-This Sample Using Mapping in Weak Schema Approach
+This Sample Using Mapping in Weak Schema Approach.

 # Versioning-Event-Sourced-System
 My quick notes about the "Versioning in an Event Sourced System" book by Greg Young (from his free, online version of